-Abrahamic / Middle Eastern Christianity Saint Gertrude of Nivelles, the Patron Saint of Cats Share Flipboard Email Print Public domain Christianity Catholicism Saints Beliefs and Teachings Prayers Tips Worship Holy Days and Holidays Christianity Origins The Bible The New Testament The Old Testament Practical Tools for Christians Christian Life For Teens Christian Prayers Weddings Inspirational Bible Devotions Denominations of Christianity Funerals and Memorial Services Christian Holidays Christian Entertainment Key Terms in Christianity Latter Day Saints View More By Whitney Hopler Religion Expert B.A., Comparative Religion, George Mason University Whitney Hopler has written on faith topics since 1994.
-She is communications director for the Center for Advancement of Well-Being at George Mason University. our editorial process Whitney Hopler Updated July 23, 2018 St. Gertrude of Nivelles, the patron saint of cats, lived from 626 to 659 in Belgium.
+Abrahamic / Middle Eastern Christianity Saint Gertrude of Nivelles, the Patron Saint of Cats Share Flipboard Email Print Public domain Christianity Catholicism Saints Beliefs and Teachings Prayers Tips Worship Holy Days and Holidays Christianity Origins The Bible The New Testament The Old Testament Practical Tools for Christians Christian Life For Teens Christian Prayers Weddings Inspirational Bible Devotions Denominations of Christianity Funerals and Memorial Services Christian Holidays Christian Entertainment Key Terms in Christianity Latter Day Saints View More By Whitney Hopler Religion Expert B.A., English, George Mason University Whitney Hopler is a writer and editor who has covered faith since 1994.
+She is the author of the upcoming book "Waking Up to Wonder." our editorial process Whitney Hopler Updated July 23, 2018 St. Gertrude of Nivelles, the patron saint of cats, lived from 626 to 659 in Belgium.
 Sailors--who were crossing a sea while on business for Gertrude's monastery--were caught in a ferocious storm and threatened by a large sea animal who they feared would capsize their boat.
 After one of the sailors prayed to God for mercy because they were doing business for Gertrude's ministry work, they said that the storm miraculously stopped right away and the sea creature swam away from them.
 Feast Day: March 17th Patron Saint of: Cats, gardeners, travelers, and widows.
 Gertrude Becomes a Nun Gertrude was born into a noble family who lived at King Dagobert's court in Belgium.
 Her father served as mayor of Dagobert's palace.
 When Gertrude was 10 years old, King Dagobert tried to arrange a marriage between her and the son of an Austrasian duke in order to form a political alliance, but Gertrude refused to marry him because she wanted to become a nun in the church instead, saying that she would only be married to Jesus Christ.
 Gertrude did become a nun, and she worked with her mother to start a monastery at Nivelles, Belgium.
 Gertrude and her mother both served as co-leaders there.
 Gertrude helped build new churches and hospitals, and she took care of travelers and local people in need (such as widows and orphans).
 She also spent lots of time in prayer vigils.
 Cats and Mice Since Gertrude was known for offering hospitality (to people as well as animals), she was kind to the cats that hung around her monastery, offering them food and affection.
 Gertrude is also associated with cats because she often prayed for the souls of people in purgatory, and artists of the time symbolized those souls as mice, which cats like to chase.
 Therefore, Gertrude came to be linked with both cats and mice and now serves as the patron saint of cats.